 We left Davis and I was quiet until Dad pulled into a steakhouse and we had dinner.
 The steak I ordered was really good, and Todd started joking and I joined in.
-Todd always has a way to pull me out of a bad mood.
+Todd always has a way to pull me out of one of my grumpy moods.

 When we got home I went to my room to check email and surf the net looking for stories about Del Rio’s freshman team and about their first game.
-There wasn’t much, just a couple mentions in Sacramento newspapers.
+There wasn’t much, just a couple mentions about their varsity game in Sacramento newspapers.
 The high school sports sites didn’t have anything which didn’t surprise me.
-They almost always ignored freshman and JV teams in every sport.
+They depended on the schools to update freshman and JV teams in every sport.
 The Del Rio website didn’t have any scores at all, just the schedules of their fall sports varsity teams and something about getting permission slips signed to be on a team.
 What a waste of the one sports page they had on their site.

 I looked up and saw Todd standing in my doorway.

 “Nah.
 Just trying to find something about Del Rio.
-There wasn’t anything about their freshman football team, even on the school website.
+There wasn’t anything about their freshman football team, even on their school website.
 They don’t even have their varsity scores listed.”